patymunoz/linear_regression/README.md

 ## Introduction

-This is an application of lineal simple and multiple regression to analize a problem.
+Welcome!
+This repository is dedicated to exploring linear regression - both simple and multiple.
+It is a tool for analyzing a particular set of problems.

-The data used in this example is from scikit-learn library "7.13.
-Diabetes dataset" Bradley Efron, Trevor Hastie, Iain Johnstone and Robert Tibshirani (2004) "Least Angle Regression," Annals of Statistics (with discussion), 407-499. (https://web.stanford.edu/~hastie/Papers/LARS/LeastAngle_2002.pdf)
+My example data comes from the [scikit-learn library's](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html)  "7.13.
+Diabetes dataset".
+This dataset is well-documented in the paper "Least Angle Regression" by Bradley Efron, Trevor Hastie, Iain Johnstone, and Robert Tibshirani (2004) [available here.](https://web.stanford.edu/~hastie/Papers/LARS/LeastAngle_2002.pdf)

-We will see the basics of regression.
-We will see the difference between simple and multiple regression, how to interpret the results, how to evaluate the model and how to use it to predict new values.

-In addition, we will see how to use the [scikit-learn library](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) to perform the regression and how to use the [statsmodels library](https://www.statsmodels.org/stable/regression.html) to perform the regression.
-Even more, we can see that statsmodels OLS provides more information for statistical inference and probabilistic interpretation of its results.
+I'll be using two Python libraries for our analysis - scikit-learn for implementing the regression, and [statsmodels library](https://www.statsmodels.org/stable/regression.html) for a detailed statistical analysis of the results.

+Really hope that this exploration will be useful to understand the basics of linear regression and how to implement it in Python.

 ## Dependencies

+To replicate the analysis, you'll need the following libraries:

 * [pandas](https://pandas.pydata.org/)
 * [numpy](https://numpy.org/)